-The 10 Hostinger principles are what makes the difference between scaling and failing for us, with “Learn and Be Curious” being one of them.
+The 10 Hostinger principles are what make the difference between scaling and failing, with “Learn and Be Curious” being one of them.
 Hostinger employees strive to prove that it is in our nature to innovate by constantly learning, searching for new possibilities, and acting to explore them.

 Here we dive deeper into how curiosity can fuel business innovation and why we found it worthy to apply the “Learn and Be Curious” principle in customer service.

 What Is Curiosity?

 Humans are naturally inquisitive creatures.
 Our propensity to learn is one of the strongest human urges and it keeps us in a state of an endless search for answers.
 Initially, it served as one of the most important evolutionary tools for survival.
 However, our curiosity is no longer necessary for survival – today it is more about a spark driving us to explore.